 As with other crimes, a prosecutor must establish statutory rape beyond a reasonable doubt.
 In certain cases, a strong defense may be mounted by showing that one or more elements of the charge are subject to doubt.
 For example, you may be able to raise doubt about whether sex occurred at all.
 It may be appropriate in some cases to show that one or more witnesses for the prosecution is not credible.

-If you are charged with statutory rape or other sex crimes including solicitation or indecent exposure in Broward County, it is important to hire an experienced attorney that can mount an aggressive defense.
+If you are charged with statutory rape or other sex crimes including solicitation or indecent exposure in the Fort Lauderdale area, it is important to hire an experienced attorney that can mount an aggressive defense.
 You should not lose heart.
 Lawyer Evan Hoffman looks closely the facts of his clients’ cases to provide the strongest defense available under the circumstances.
 If you are facing charges in Fort Lauderdale, Pembroke Pines, Sunrise, Plantation, Deerfield Beach, or Davie, you should consult The Hoffman Firm.
 Contact us at (954) 524-4474 or via our online form for a free, confidential consultation.